 - May Have Anti-Inflammatory And Anti-aging Properties

-Apart from being protein-rich, sweetened condensed milk also contains trace amounts of riboflavin, which is known to be anti-inflammatory.
+Apart from being protein-rich, sweetened condensed milk also contains trace amounts of the vitamin called riboflavin, which is known to be anti-inflammatory.
 Riboflavin may also help in reducing the signs of aging by reducing oxidative stress caused by free radicals (7).

 Since condensed milk is generally added as an ingredient to desserts and is not consumed in isolation or as a supplement, there is limited information available about its health benefits.
 In the next section let us look at some of the downsides of consuming sweetened condensed milk.